 Lattes are the top choice for Americans when they order in a coffee shop.
 According to a survey more than 38% of Americans said that Latte is their go-to coffee drink.

-Ingredients for Latte
+Latte

-Looking to whip up a latte at home?
-It’s easier than you might think!
-To make the perfect latte, you’ll need a few key ingredients, including espresso, milk, and a flavoring of your choice (optional).
+To make the perfect latte, you’ll need a few key ingredients; espresso, milk, and a flavoring of your choice (optional).

-However, If you’re lactose intolerant, vegan, or cutting down calories from your diet there are plenty of non-dairy milk options that work well in lattes, such as almond milk, oat milk, and soy milk.
+If you’re lactose intolerant, vegan, or cutting down calories from your diet there are plenty of non-dairy milk options that work well in lattes, such as almond milk, oat milk, and soy milk.

 In addition to syrups, you can also use sweeteners in lattes.
 White granulated sugar is a simple and common sweetener, but some people prefer to use natural sweeteners like honey or agave nectar.

-Generally, a latte should be made with a ratio of a double shot of espresso (2 -2.5 oz) to 6-10 oz. of steamed milk and 1 cm of foam and served in a 12 oz wide cup
+Generally, a latte should be made with a ratio of a double shot of espresso (2 -2.5 oz) to 6-10 oz of steamed milk and 1 cm of foam and served in a 12 oz wide cup.

-- Steam 8-10 ounces of milk in a milk-steaming pitcher.
-Fill the pitcher about 1/3 to 1/2 full with cold milk.
+2. Prepare the Milk: Fill the steaming pitcher with 8-10 oz cold milk.
 Position the steam wand just below the surface of the milk, and turn on the steam.
 As the milk starts to heat up, slowly lower the pitcher to create a swirling motion.
-This will help distribute the heat evenly and create a velvety texture.
-The milk should be steamed to around 130-150°F, which is the optimal temperature for a latte.

-- Pour the steamed milk into the latte cup over the freshly pulled shots of espresso.
+3- Combine: Pour the steamed milk into the latte cup over the freshly pulled shots of espresso.
 Hold the pitcher about 6 inches above the cup, and pour the milk in a steady stream.
-Try to pour in a way that creates a latte art pattern if you desire.

-- Scoop a small amount of the frothed milk from the top of the steamed milk in the pitcher, and place it on top of the latte.
-This creates a contrast in texture and enhances the overall flavor of the drink.
+4- Top with Foam: Scoop a small amount of the frothed milk from the top of the steamed milk in the pitcher, and place it on top of the latte.

-- Add flavorings, syrups, or toppings if desired.
+Add flavorings, syrups, or toppings if desired.
 You can add a variety of flavorings such as vanilla or caramel syrup to enhance the taste of your latte.
 You can also sprinkle some cinnamon or cocoa powder on top for added flavor and decoration.

 What does Latte taste like?

-Lattes have a smooth and creamy flavor with a little Coffee touch.
+Lattes have a smooth and creamy taste with a little Coffee touch.
 The espresso lends the drink a slight bitterness, while the milk imparts sweet and creamy flavors.
 The frothed milk on top adds textural contrast and gives a beautiful look to the drink.

 Well, to be honest, not everyone may love the taste of a latte.
 For strong coffee lovers, the sweetness and creaminess of the milk may be too overpowering with just a little hint of Espresso.
-The Espresso-forward taste of the Cappuccino or Cortado interests me more than the Latte.

 How to Froth Milk for Latte